It’s that time of year again… the holidays are here!

 So, if the real stuff just isn’t coming your way anytime soon — and you’ve already tried these 7 tricks to make it snow — why not order up a batch of the next best thing?
 Fake snow is really easy to make.

 Here’s how to make fake snow at home…

 #1 Purchase Snow in Seconds.

-Snow in seconds is an “As Seen on TV” product that, according to the ads, looks and feels just like real snow.
+Snow in seconds is an “As Seen on TV” product that closely resembles real snow.

 All you do is add water, and you’ve instantly got what looks and feels like real snow.

 You can put it on your trees or wreaths outside, and you can even make snowmen with it.